J. Lloyd Crowe Secondary School: New school

 In late 2007, construction of a new school began on the field adjacent to the original school.
 The new building was opened in September 2009, and demolition of the old building was completed a few weeks later.
 It came with state of the art technology, including document cameras in most classrooms, and 70 new iPads that were later added for learning use.
 The new school has a gym, cardio room, weight room, a full science lab, and five classrooms for shop classes, including woodworking, metalworking, and electronics.

 Student life

 Students have a wide variety of classes to choose from, including art classes to shop classes.
-Students can also enter in after school activities including, strength training, cross-training, volleyball, basketball, swimming, field hockey, hockey, track and field, rugby, cross country running, and most importantly, debate.
-(The best choice).
+Students can also enter in before and after school activities including debate, theatre, band, strength training, cross-training, volleyball, basketball, swimming, field hockey, hockey, track and field, rugby, and cross country running.
 As of the 2019/2020 school year there were 826 students attending the school.

 Extracurricular activities

 Activities are run by the schools Leadership team.
 They include assemblies and other fun activities.
-They also make videos and post them on YouTube, and can be found under CroweTelevion.
+They also make videos and post them on YouTube, and can be found under Crowe Television.

+Student Council 2025-2026

+The student council is made up of 2 co-presidents, one vice-president, a treasurer, and a secretary from grade 12.
+There is also 3 representatives from each grade, with the exception of grade 8 which only has 2 representatives, due to only 2 people signing up.